vlang/v/doc/docs.md

 	// C.sqlite3_open(db_path.str, &db)
 	query := 'select count(*) from users'
 	stmt := &C.sqlite3_stmt(0)
-	// NB: you can also use the `.str` field of a V string,
+	// Note: You can also use the `.str` field of a V string,
 	// to get its C style zero terminated representation C.sqlite3_prepare_v2(db, &char(query.str), -1, &stmt, 0)
 	C.sqlite3_step(stmt)